Should I block my ex on social media and block their phone number?

-Some say that they blocked their ex’s phone number and/or deleted their ex from their phone so that they wouldn’t be tempted.
+Some say that they blocked their ex’s phone number and/or deleted their ex from their phone after the breakup so that they wouldn’t be tempted.

-While I, as an advocate for those who’ve been dumped, I sympathize with the logic behind not wanting to see an ex’s feed on Facebook, Instagram, Twitter and whatever other social media that might be in use (by the way, I’m on Instagram, Facebook, and Twitter).
+While I, as an advocate for those who’ve been dumped, sympathize with the logic behind not wanting to see an ex’s feed on Facebook, Instagram, Twitter and whatever other social media that might be in use (by the way, I’m on Instagram, Facebook, and Twitter myself).

 However, if you want your ex back, you must consider them in your decisions and actions.

 I certainly am not suggesting that you live your life only to influence or only to re-attract your ex boyfriend or ex girlfriend but if it is important to you to have the best shot at getting back together with your ex, you have to at least consider some of what you do from their point of view.